 This GCSE prepares pupils to become creative and critical thinkers.
 It develops their skills to design and deliver prototypes that solve real and relevant problems.

-The course combines the use of CAD and CAM, through our excellent range of CNC machines, with more traditional manufacturing processes.
+The course combines the use of CAD and CAM, through our excellent range of CNC machines, with more traditional manufacturing processes alongside up-to-date technologies reflecting the full range of Design and Technology areas.

 Current visits include: